Chizobaonorh/docs/webservice/tutorials/creating-access.md

 WebserviceKey::setPermissionForAccount($apiAccess->id, $permissions);
 ```

-Note only the key in the nested arrays of permissions are important.
+Note: Only the key in the nested arrays of permissions are important.
 We set `1` as a value in this example but it can be anything.